 Unions and the Indigenous Truth and Reconciliation Process

-Conni Kilfoil is a retired labour and human rights lawyer who, after 28 years in the BC labour movement, continues to be a human rights advocate, facilitator, trainer and mediator, specializing in Human Rights in the Workplace, Accommodation of Disabilities, and Bullying and Harassment in the Workplace.
+Conni Kilfoil is a retired labour and human rights lawyer who, after 28 years in the BC Labour movement, continues to be a human rights advocate, facilitator, trainer and mediator, specializing in Human Rights in the Workplace, Accommodation of Disabilities, and Bullying and Harassment in the Workplace.
 Conni is a recipient of the Vancouver and District Labour Council Syd Thompson Award for Community Service.